SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

 -->

-## Exercise 3.4: Define determinations
+## Exercise 3.3: Define determinations

-  We now will create a determinations which is called when a new online store entry is created.
-The determination will calcualte a new Order ID.
+  We now will create a determination which is called when a new online store entry is created.
+The determination will calculate a new Order ID.
 While the OrderUUID is generated automatically by the system upon save, the Order ID we have to generate ourselves.
 The corresponding code looks up the currently highest number for orders and then adds 1 for a new ID.

   1. Add the following determinations to your behavior definition **ZR_ONLINESHOP_###** (in the project explorer under **Core Data Services**** ->**Behavior Definitions**)